Igalia/chisel/doc/quickstart.md

 Having obtained Dots with Chisel support, you can easily create and emboss documents as follows:

-a.
-Launch Dots
+1. Launch Dots
-b.
-Go to *File* → *New* to create a new document
+2. Go to *File* → *New* to create a new document
-c.
-Write the text you want
+3. Write the text you want
-d.
-Go to *Translation* → *Convert* to translate the text
+4. Go to *Translation* → *Convert* to translate the text
-e.
-Go to *File* → *Print* and select the Index-Braille embosser
+5. Go to *File* → *Print* and select the Index-Braille embosser

 <!-- vim: filetype=markdown spell spelllang=en
   -->